 - Planning an Anime Pilgrimage

-General overview of contents tourism is helpful for putting anime pilgrimage into context.
+Section should give a general overview of contents tourism, which is helpful for putting anime pilgrimage into context.

 Tale of Genji – Contents tourism is as old as content itself.